BROOKLYN, N.Y. - Police have released new surveillance video of four men wanted in a string of assaults and attempted robberies in Brooklyn.

 All three attacks were on Hasidic Jewish men and happened within about 40 minutes in Williamsburg early Monday morning.

 The first was around 5 a.m. on Ross Street.

 The victims were punched and had their pockets searched, but nothing was taken.

-The NYPD's hate crimes unit is also looking into the attacks.
+The NYPD's hate crimes unit is looking into the attacks and

-Mayor Bill de Blasio says the police department is beefing up security in Williamsburg by putting more officers on patrol.
+Mayor Bill de Blasio says the police department is increasing patrols in Williamsburg.

 The victims are all expected to be okay.